online-ml/river/docs/releases/unreleased.md

 - Fixed a bug where `multioutput.ClassifierChain` and `multioutput.RegressorChain` could not be pickled.

+## stats

+- Added `stats.Shift`, which can be used to compute statistics over a shifted version of a variable.
+- Added `stats.Link`, which can be used to compose univariate statistics.
+Univariate statistics can now be composed via the `|` operator.

 ## stream

 - Added a `stream.iter_sql` utility method to work with SQLAlchemy.